RPM | REQUIREMENTS AND POLICIES MANUAL

 Policy Summary

-This policy defines the types of approvals for the use and disbursement of funds, and / or the recording of adjustments and accruals for materials, goods, and services ("financial transactions"), at Lawrence Berkeley National Laboratory (Berkeley Lab) and how the authority for those approvals is established.
+This policy defines the types of approvals for financial transactions and how the authority for those approvals is established at Lawrence Berkeley National Laboratory (Berkeley Lab).
+Financial transactions refer to the use and disbursement of funds, and the recording of resource adjustments and accruals for materials, goods, and services.
 It also defines the roles and responsibilities of Berkeley Lab employees who have been designated as authorized approvers of financial transactions.

 Who Should Read This Policy